Archives

 2014 – 2015

 Concrete Space suggests the limits and tensions between thought and matter.
-This body of work presents a series of instant black and white film, taken in different construction sites, framed in concrete.
-The abstract spaces are constructed inside of the camera, by making multiple exposures on the same picture plane, thus transforming the space into a mental space, that only the camera can perceive.
-The work seeks to speak about a phenomenology of construction through a series of images that transform the physical space, a space made of concrete, into an abstract plane generated by light.
-The piece finally returns to its physicality by pushing of the wall and remembering its concrete reality.
+The abstract spaces are constructed inside the camera, by making multiple exposures on the same picture plane, thus transforming the space into a mental space, that only the camera can perceive.
+The work seeks to speak about a phenomenology of construction through a series of instant black-and-white films that transform the physical space, a space made of concrete, into an abstract plane generated by light.
+The piece finally returns to its physicality by pushing off the wall and remembering its concrete reality.

 Project supported by Fondo Nacional para la Cultura y las Artes.